 The Health Insurance Portability and Accountability Act is a federal law that extends far beyond what you would expect given the name.
-It involves a lot more than just health insurers, and it covers much more than simple portability and accountability.
+HIPAA compliance is required for more than just health insurers, and it covers much more than simple portability and accountability.
+The rules, and those who must abide by them, can be surprising.

 Overall, HIPAA is the complete set of rules that dictates how anyone tied to healthcare handles protected information.
 While protected information usually includes personal and health information of patients, the term is deliberately general and can apply to virtually any record kept by a healthcare provider.
 This is especially true when state regulations expand on the purview of HIPAA.
 More than that, it can apply to businesses and personnel only adjacently connected to healthcare.